carlvlewis/brigade-congress-unconference-talks/README.md

 + Not open-source, so why do we use it for open-source projects?
 Makes.
 No. Sense.
 + Synchronous to the point of `data obesity` – a.k.a. information overload
 + Only those `@here` at any given time are part of conversation – no scheduling of these spontaneous discussions, etiher.
 We all lead different lives with different schedules.
-+ High barrier-to-entry for some; others actively dislike and choose not to use because of its lack of structure.
++ High barrier-to-entry for some; others actively dislike and choose not to use because of its lack of structure and designed expectations of synchronous response.
 + Lack of semantic structure that provides a narrative, organizes knowledge in human fashion.
-+ API that conveniently (for Slack) allows lots of incoming data sources but hardly any simple ways of pushing data out of Slack elsewhere.
++ API that conveniently (*for Slack*) allows lots of incoming data sources but hardly any simple ways of pushing data out of Slack elsewhere.
 	+ Sub-issue: A bot could theoretically be built but it would still (a) likely require use of `/` command in Slack and, in turn, conscious actions on part of user and (b) it would need advanced ML and textual analysis to structure information from Slack in proper taxonomy.
 + Assumption exists among many that because it was posted in Slack, everyone knows about it.
 WRONG.
 Sorry, Charlie.
 + Cumbersome to maintain availability types: `here`/`away`/`do not disturb` status.
+Why can't I simply go on "vacation mode"?
 + Only those with experience working on tech teams usually have prior habit of keeping Slack open.
-Thus, they rarely log on to see mentions/messages.
+Thus, others outside of tech backgrounds rarely log on to see mentions/messages.
 + Public servants find Slack befuddling, to say the least.
 + If what we're doing is too unimportant for email notifications, are we really saying our work is important?
 + Slack definitely isn't `meeting people where they are`.
++ Slack is like the office water cooler, which is fine.
+But do we really want to hang out at the office water cooler all day and do our work there?
 + You hit the 10K message limit *way* faster than you think; at that point, you permamently begin losing shared knowledge.
++ Has a short-and-fast format that discourages thoughtful feedback
++ Typically lacking context of what's being discussed -- particularly for visual work
 + Slack is classified as a Schedule IV controlled substance by the Interaction Design Foundation.
 Its addiction rate is high, and user habit leads to inability to switch.
-+ Inaccessible *by default* rather than *open by default*; you must *at least* make an account with Slackin (if set up) just to *view* content.
++ Inaccessible *by default* rather than *open by default*; you must *at least* make an account with Slackin (*if that's set up*) just to *view* content.
 + Mistaken belief that Slack messages aren't committed to permalink, which makes abuse and violations of CoC more likely.
 WRONG!
+Slack messages do have permalinks.
 + Slack chat often used *in lieu of* IRL meetings or video conferences;

 ### Pros: